macarc/marender/README.md

 # Macarc's Virtual DOM Render

-A simple and stupid virtual dom implementation.
+A simple and stupid virtual DOM implementation.
 It's still quite rough around the edges.

 ## Features

-- Simple - 186 loc, but all the work is done in `src/patch.ts` which is 110 loc.
-4 public functions.
+- Simple - 185 loc, but all the work is done in `src/patch.ts` which is 109 loc.
+Public API is made of 4 functions.
 - Stupid - I have no idea how virtual DOM works!
 I just made it up :P It has worked just fine for [my use case](https://github.com/macarc/PipeScore)
 - No dependencies